-Hord Coplan Macht is providing programming and planning/design services for the School of Nursing.
+Hord Coplan Macht provided programming and planning/design services for the new School of Nursing.
 The school is transitioning from an undergraduate program to a graduate and PhD nursing program.
-The goal is to explore innovative space planning to maximize space utilization, improve learning and research, accommodate expanded central student services, minimize long term operating and maintenance expenses and increase overall efficiency within the school.
-The project also included a complete facilities assessment for all three of the school’s buildings to document the existing conditions of the buildings and systems and project short and long term deferred maintenance expenses.
+The goal of the project was to explore innovative space planning to maximize space utilization, improve learning and research, accommodate expanded central student services, minimize long-term operating and maintenance expenses and increase overall efficiency within the school.
+The project also included a complete facilities assessment for all three of the school’s buildings to document the existing conditions of the buildings and systems and project short and long-term deferred maintenance expenses.

 - Provide significant new study/collaboration space